Skip to content

 }) })

-We can refactor the code by extracting the model as a variable, and reference them.
+We can refactor the code by extracting the model as a variable and referencing it.

 typescript